Sir Sydney Waterlow, 1st Baronet: Life

-He was born in Finsbury, on the edge of the City of London, and was brought up in Mile End.
+He was the son of James Waterlow and was born in Finsbury, on the edge of the City of London, and was brought up in Mile End.
 Educated at St Saviour's Grammar School, he was apprenticed to a stationer and printer and worked in the family firm of Waterlow and Sons, a large printing company employing over 2000 people.
 From that he moved into finance and became a director of the Union Bank of London.
 He was a Commissioner at the Great Exhibition in 1851 and a juror at the Paris International Exhibition in 1867, for which he was knighted.

 He started his political career as a councillor in 1857 (when he introduced telegraph links between police stations).
 In 1863 he became an alderman and began his philanthropic works.
 He was chairman of the philanthropic housing company The Improved Industrial Dwellings Company, which built the Leopold Buildings amongst others.
 He also worked for many other charities.
 He was a Sheriff of the City of London in 1866 and Lord Mayor of London from 1872 to 1873.

-While he was Mayor he was instrumental, after a suggestion from the Lancet, in setting up the Metropolitan Hospital Sunday Fund.
+While he was Mayor he was instrumental, after a suggestion from The Lancet, in setting up the Metropolitan Hospital Sunday Fund.
 Having been knighted in 1867 Waterlow was created a Baronet of Fairseat in the parish of Wrotham in the County of Kent and of Highgate in the County of Middlesex on 4 August 1873.
 He was a Member of Parliament (MP) for Dumfriesshire from 1868 to 1869, when he was unseated on the grounds that he was a government contractor, his firm having taken a contract without his knowledge.
 He then sat for Maidstone (1874–1880) and Gravesend (1880–1885).

 In 1870, he bought large areas of land in Kent, including the village of Fairseat (near Stansted), a major portion of Stansted as well as other pieces of land extending from Wrotham to Meopham.
-The parts of the estate were linked by a small bridge bearing the family crest over Trottiscliffe Road (which is still in evidence today - see www.geograph.org.uk).
+The parts of the estate were linked by a small bridge bearing the family crest over Trottiscliffe Road (which is still in evidence today.
 In 1887, he built Trosley Towers on the crest of the escarpment on the North Downs, to the east of Trottiscliffe Road.
 Two drives approached the house, and it was surrounded by wooded grounds.
 Later, other private drives were constructed, including Hamilton Drive which still survives within the Trosley Country Park and runs from the site of the old house to Commority Road.

 In 1872 he gave Lauderdale House (now in Waterlow Park) to St Bartholomew's Hospital to be used as a convalescent home for the poor, staffed by nurses supplied by Florence Nightingale, and in 1889 he gave the surrounding park to the London County Council.
 His former house next to the park, Fairseat, became Channing Junior School.

 Sir Sydney was appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1902.